-My clinical and research specialty is neuroblastoma, a cancer that starts in the nerve tissues of infants and young children.
-At Children's Hospital, we have developed the nation's foremost clinical and research team devoted to children with neuroblastoma, and offer the possibility of clinical trials not available elsewhere.
+Dr. Yael Mossé’s clinical and research specialty is neuroblastoma, a cancer that starts in the nerve tissues of infants and young children.
+The Children's Hospital of Philadelphia has developed the nation's foremost clinical and research team devoted to children with neuroblastoma, and offers the possibility of clinical trials that are not available elsewhere.

-In our lab, we have made great strides in our knowledge of the hereditary predisposition and progression of neuroblastoma.
-We discovered the gene mutations that are the primary cause of the inherited version of neuroblastoma and that also play a significant role in high-risk forms of the more common, non-inherited form of the disease.
-These findings are helping us translate our knowledge from the lab to new and -- one day -- curative ideas for patients.
-Along with the possibility of new therapeutics, we also can offer noninvasive screening for patients with a history that suggests a genetic predisposition to developing neuroblastoma.
+In Dr. Mossé’s lab, researchers have made great strides in the knowledge of the hereditary predisposition and progression of neuroblastoma.
+They discovered the gene mutations that are the primary cause of the inherited version of neuroblastoma and that also play a significant role in high-risk forms of the more common, non-inherited form of the disease.
+These findings are helping translate knowledge from the lab to new and — one day — curative ideas for patients.
+Along with the possibility of new therapeutics, physicians at CHOP can also offer noninvasive screening for patients with a history that suggests a genetic predisposition to developing neuroblastoma.

-When I started as a fellow with Dr. John Maris, who is the premier expert in neuroblastoma, I found it intriguing to learn there were families with a history of the cancer.
-I decided to investigate this, and what had started as a side project – with luck and perseverance – turned out to result in a major scientific discovery.
+When Dr. Mossé started as a fellow with John M. Maris, MD, who is the premier expert in neuroblastoma, she found it intriguing to learn there were families with a history of the cancer.
+She decided to investigate this, and what had started as a side project – with luck and perseverance – turned out to result in a major scientific discovery.

 Every experiment Dr. Mossé and her team does in the lab is focused on thinking about individual patients and how to develop new therapies.
 With a lot of determination, they have been able to translate the studies into clinical trials and move from patient to lab – and back to patient.
 Dr. Mossé believes she works with a tremendous team.
 Together, they have created a model that is branching out from neuroblastoma to all childhood cancers.« Back to Previous Page